Table of Contents

 How People Describe This Pain Pattern

 People complain about persistent tennis elbow even though they’ve tried many different things around the elbow to get relief.
+However, it seems unresolvable.
 They usually don’t talk about the shoulder problem until I ask them if it has troubled them.
-When asked, tennis players will often reveal that the elbow pain flares up when serving as this muscle helps to lift the shoulder to serve.
+When asked, tennis players often reveal that the elbow pain flares up when serving as this muscle helps lift the shoulder to serve.
 They see the shoulder as less worrisome as it is often sore.
 In this case, the elbow pain is sharper and more acute.

 Clicking in Shoulder

-When the primary complaint is the pain deep in the shoulder, the therapist usually quick to assess and treat this muscle.
+When the primary complaint is the pain deep in the shoulder, the therapist usually quickly assesses and treats this muscle.
 As well, the secondary focus of elbow pain goes away.

 How You Activate and Intensify This Pain Pattern